-The Compact has envisioned Provincetown as a Cultural Sanctuary.
-As such, our projects express the connection between the arts, the community, and the environment.
+The Compact has envisioned Provincetown as a Cultural Sanctuary and acknowledges the ancestral lands of the Wampanoag Nation that we inhabit.
+As such, our projects are an economic engine that express the connection between the arts, the community, and the environment.
 We explore the role and relevance of art and create experiences that break down divides, often in unexpected ways.
 The Compact projects strengthen the interdependence of people and place in order to nurture and promote sustainability.

 When people gather with passion and vision great things are accomplished.
 Held every September and celebrating its 32nd year, the Swim For Life & Paddler Flotilla is a quintessential Provincetown tradition.
 It has become a catalyst for a nurturing community, offering connectedness, healthy exercise and continuity for those who return year after year.

 Provincetown Harbor has one of the largest natural harbors in the world and thousands of swimmers & kayakers have braved its unpredictable waters − its chilly currents, surging tides, and their deep fears − raising $4M for AIDS, women’s health and the community.

 The historic Dune Shacks are located within the Cape Cod National Seashore and protected by the Peaked Hill Bars National Register district.
 They remain fixed indelibly in the consciousness of the local community and along with the public, emerging and established artists are given the opportunity for creative solitude in a pristine and fragile environment.
 Our programs support and enhance federal public access and interpretive goals while strengthening the community bonds of people and place.